If you have been arrested for injury to a child, you should contact and consult with an attorney.

 To discuss a child injury and neglect arrest, charge, or conviction with a criminal defense lawyer that serves Midland, TX; Abilene, TX; Odessa, TX; Lubbock, TX; San Angelo, TX, and nearby areas contact Blizzard & Zimmerman Attorneys.

 Call today for a consultation with an attorney here at Blizzard and Zimmerman to discuss the facts and circumstances of your case and find out how we can put our skills and experience to work for you.

 Injury to a Child Case Dismissed – Blizzard and Zimmerman Attorneys

 Client No-Billed for Spanking Child – Blizzard and Zimmerman Attorneys

-The attorneys of Blizzard and Zimmerman work tirelessly to achieve the greatest possible results for each of our clients and their families.
+The lawyers of Blizzard and Zimmerman work tirelessly to achieve the greatest possible results for each of our clients and their families.
 This is a selection of one of our many successful results, settlements, and verdicts.
 Every case and client is unique and depends upon the individual facts and circumstances of each case.
 Clients may or may not obtain the same or similar results in each case.